 Centerra Gold Reports 2022 Production, Issues 2023 Mount Milligan Mine Guidance and Provides an Update on the Öksüt Mine

-/EIN News/ -- TORONTO, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Centerra Gold Inc. (“Centerra” or the “Company”) (TSX: CG and NYSE: CGAU) reports 2022 fourth quarter and full-year production, 2023 production and cost guidance for the Mount Milligan Mine and provides an update on operations at the Öksüt Mine.
+TORONTO, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Centerra Gold Inc. ("Centerra" or the "Company") CGCGAU reports 2022 fourth quarter and full-year production, 2023 production and cost guidance for the Mount Milligan Mine and provides an update on operations at the Öksüt Mine.

 All figures are in United States dollars.
 All production figures reflect payable metal quantities and are on a 100%-basis, unless otherwise stated.
 For references denoted with NG, refer to the "Non-GAAP and Other Financial Measures" disclosure at the end of this news release for a description of these measures.